The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Emerald Tree Boa lives in the canopy, although it can come to lower vegetation.
 Active at night.
 Yasuni Biosphere Reserve.

 Emerald tree boas live in the trees and blend into the leafy background.
 They often use their strength to hang from branches and snatch prey like mammals and birds.
 They have white markings over their body and are locally common in the Amazon Rainforest.
-Juveniles of this species are reddish orange then mature to a magnificent green.
+Juveniles of this species are reddish orange and then mature to a magnificent green.

 Rainbow Boa